If you had one line to summarize your life and your destiny, what would it say? What would you want it to say?

 What do you want your one-liner to be?
 What do you need to do first to begin to accomplish that?

 I realized my one-liner would not be fulfilled if I did not make it a goal to get healthy, lose weight and keep it off with God’s help.
-It was a long journey, but oh, so worth it.
-It is my heart’s desire to help you get there. #KickWeight is my new foundational weight loss coaching class focused on God-centered weight loss.
-I’m pretty sure you won’t get these principles anywhere else.
-And the price is totally ridiculous.
-Deadline to join is April 1.
+After losing more than 250 pounds, it was a long journey, but oh, so worth it.
+It is my heart’s desire to help you get there.
+Overcomers Community is my coaching group focused on God-centered weight loss.
+Right now the monthly price is totally ridiculous.
 Check it out by clicking HERE.

 1 Genesis 5:24 NIV